HOME

 • The Norwegian church at Van Brunt and William Street, Jacob Bo, pastor.

 • The Norwegian Lutheran Church of Our Savior, Henry Street near 4th Place.
-There is no church there now.
+A public school is now on this site.

 • St. Paul's Lutheran Church, on Henry near 3rd Place, John Huppenbauer, pastor.
 This is also listed as a German congregation.
-It is now a Hispanic Social Center.
+It is now vacant.

 Hanna appears from the birth certificates of their daughter's, Marie and Gertrude to be two years older than Fritz.